LJONeill/NLP/README.md

 We used the [Yelp Restaurant Reviews Dataset](https://www.kaggle.com/datasets/farukalam/yelp-restaurant-reviews) published by Faruk Alam on Kaggle.
 The dataset consists of restaurant reviews paired with 1–5 star ratings.
 While it does not include explicit sentiment labels, the star ratings were used to infer sentiment polarity for training and evaluation purposes.

 ## workflow outline

 Below is a brief outline of our workflow and the sequence in which the notebooks and Python scripts are intended to be used:

-1. Train the baseline BERT NER tagging model
+1. Train Baseline BERT NER Model
-2. Perform data cleaning and exploratory data analysis (EDA) on the IMDB dataset
+2. Clean and Analyze IMDB Dataset
-3. Perform data cleaning and EDA on the Yelp dataset
+3. Clean and Analyze Yelp Dataset
-4. Apply tokenization and NER tagging to the cleaned IMDB data
+4. Apply NER Tagging to IMDB Data
-5. Fine-tune a pre-trained BERT sentiment classifier
+5. Fine-Tune BERT Sentiment Classifier using and tag imdb data using HPC
-6. Perturb the IMDB data using CheckList methods
+6. Generate Perturbations with CheckList
-7. Evaluate model performance on both perturbed IMDB data and Yelp data
+7. Evaluate Cross-Domain and Perturbed Performance
-8. Conduct an accuracy and robustness analysis
+8. Conduct Accuracy and Robustness Analysis

 ## how to reproduce our results